alexramirez27/Tic-Tac-Toe-4x4/README.txt

-To run the program, please open it on Visual Studio Code and run it.
+To run the program, please open it on Visual Studio Code or another IDE and run it.